gerardog1/LINUX_HARDENING/03-ssh-keys/commands.md

 These are two commands seperated by the `&&` operator.

-*`mkdir ~/.ssh` — Creates a hidden directory called .ssh in the current user’s home folder.
+*`mkdir ~/.ssh` — Creates a hidden directory called .ssh in your current user’s home folder.
 This is the standard location where SSH keys and configuration files are stored.*

 *`chmod 700 ~/.ssh` — Sets the directory’s permissions so that only the owner can read, write, and execute inside it.
 This prevents other users from viewing or tampering with your SSH keys.*